Vaida12345/ControlKit/Sources/ControlKit/Documentation.docc/Documentation.md

 ## Overview

-This package includes a list of functions to control and monitor your mac via `CoreGraphics`.
+This package includes a list of functions to control and monitor your mac.

+You could
+- Explicit (low-level) handle inputs via `CoreGraphics`.
+- Implicit (high-level) control via accessibility (`ApplicationServices`).

-### The Abstractions
+### Explicit Controls

 @Links(visualStyle: compactGrid) {
     - ``Keyboard``